pingcap/talent-plan/rust/building-blocks/bb-1.md

 Read all the readings and perform all the exercises.

-- **[Exercise: Write a Good CLI Program]**.
-Writing a CLI program in Rust.
-This is a good warmup to the CLI program you'll be writing in this course, and the techniques used by this author may provide an interesting contrast to those we suggest.
-Follow along and write the same code.
-Can you reproduce their results?

 - **[Reading: The Cargo manifest format]**.
 A single page in [The Cargo Book], this will give you an idea of how your project can be customized a bit if you so choose.
 This is a page you will come back to repeatedly is a Rust